CE Marking

 IES can travel to your site and complete EMC testing on equipment in situ, working with your team to implement corrective actions where necessary.
 Alternatively, for smaller equipment, testing can be conducted at our EMC chamber in Bristol.

-Find out more about our EMC Directive Services here.
+Find out more about our EMC Directive Testing service here.

 How do you get a CE mark?